Strengthen the Will,Silence the Chatter

 Talk with yourself when you are not feeling vulnerable, and then, remember to refer to it, even at your vulnerable most.

 Thank you for reading.
-If you enjoyed this article, please click on the heart icon below and let me know!
-You can connect with me, Vinee Ajmera, on LinkedIn, Instagram, Facebook, Twitter.
-I would be happy to interact with you.3
+If you enjoyed the post, please click the thumbs-up icon above and let me know!
+Do connect with me, Vinee Ajmera, on LinkedIn, Instagram, Facebook, Twitter.
+I would be happy to interact with you.